uhwot/telegram-remix-bot/README.md

 - `CERT_PATH` (webhooks): Path to your webhook certificate.

 - `DB_URL` (database): Your MongoDB database URL.
-If not set, the whitelist and username logger won't be available.
+If not set, the username logger won't be available.

 2. Move to the bot directory (hint: cd)